mikro-orm/mikro-orm/docs/entity-helper.md

 ---
 ---

-# EntityHelper and decorated entities
+# EntityHelper and Decorated Entities

-## Updating entity values with IEntity.assign()
+## Updating Entity Values with Entity.assign()

 When you want to update entity based on user input, you will usually have just plain string ids of entity relations as user input.
-Normally you would need to use `EntityManager.getReference()` to create references from each id first, and then use those references to update entity relations:
+Normally you would need to use `em.getReference()` to create references from each id first, and then use those references to update entity relations:

 ```typescript